Cloud Grid Designer

 Drawing tools use the selected foreground and background colors which are shown on the top toolbar.
 Foreground color is usually the color used to draw, while the background color is used to fill the grid initially and to erase with.

 You may also open a Floating Palette from the Display > Show Floating Palette option.
-This places a moveable window containing the foreground and background color selections.
-You may select foreground and background colors from the Floating Palette instead of using the foreground and background dropdowns on the top toolbar.
+This places a moveable window containing the foreground, background color selections as well as Design Symbols.
+You may select foreground and background colors or a Design Symbol from the Floating Palette instead of using the dropdowns on the top toolbar.

 Complete support for selection , cut, copy, paste within the tool is provided.
 In addition, the paste contents can be modified with a series of tools that allow you to flip vertically and horizontally, invert colors, and rotate.